19.6.07

 Areté Story

 The scale of it was unspeakable.
-It crowded forests out of topographic drawings, citykillers off seismographs, the coal-fired powerstations of China out of pollution statistics; one 'day' even the sun out of sunrise.
+It crowded forests out of topographic drawings, citykillers off seismographs, the coal-fired powerstations of China out of pollution statistics; one 'day' even the sun out of the sunrise.
 And this is only to refer to it by what it displaced.
 A scholarly few reckon its pervasiveness was then such that every sixth breath would inspire particles of it, as every ninth fart expelled them — the particles not released were, they suppose, used as energy for leukocytes, perhaps renal filtration.

 Soon it began to register with the surveillance AIs of extragalactic species; they despatched monitoring probes in tremulous haste.